kixxauth/cayuga/docs/setup-rackspace-box.md

 SSH
 ---

-Lockdown SSH.
-Edit the `/etc/ssh/sshd_config` file with
+Lockdown SSH. `sudo vim /etc/ssh/sshd_config` and add or change the following lines:

     Port 2575
     PermitRootLogin no
     AllowUsers git kris

-Restart the server, then back on the local box (the development VM); add the SSH keys.
-But, check the local .ssh/conf first to make sure entries exist for these users.
+Restart the machine and then back on a local box, copy the SSH keys to the new private server for the users who should be permitted to login.

+!GOTCHA:
+When using ssh-copy-id to copy keys to the new server, the `~/.ssh/config` file needs to be setup properly to make the transfer for each user.
+Use this as an
+example:

+    Host kristo.us
+      HostName kristo.us
+      User kris
+      IdentityFile ~/.ssh/id_rsa
+      Port 2575

+Also, specify the `-i` option, otherwise all the IDs in `~/.ssh/` will be transferred (see the ssh-copy-id man page).

-    ssh-copy-id kris@kristo.us
+    ssh-copy-id -i ~/.ssh/id_rsa kris@kristo.us
-    ssh-copy-id git@kristo.us
+    ssh-copy-id -i ~/.ssh/id_rsa git@kristo.us

 Snapshot Image
 --------------
 Check to make sure the users can login (except the root user), then [create an image](http://www.rackspace.com/knowledge_center/index.php/Creating_a_Cloud_Server_from_a_Backup_Image)

 It would probably be a good idea to do the Home Sync Directory (below) while